 COURSE 7990 LIMITATIONS

 A doctoral student may register for Continuing Registration (course number 7990) if the candidate is not using faculty time or University facilities, except for the library.
 Course number 7990 is limited to a maximum of four semesters with no exceptions.
-After reaching the limit of four semesters, a student must enroll for a minimum of three credits of 7970 through the semester when the defense takes place.
+After reaching the limit of four semesters, students must enroll for 7970 (number of credits to be determined by department) during the semester of their defense.

 Continuing Registration (course number 7990) cannot be used for verification of half- or full-time enrollment in order to qualify for deferment of student loan repayments or to receive student loan funds.
 The department class number for 7990 changes each semester and is available to students only through the department’s graduate advisor.
 There is a limit of four semesters for use of 7990.

 Students who wish to discontinue their studies for one or more semesters (other than summer term) must complete a Request for Leave of Absence Form.
 The form must be approved and signed by the supervisory committee chair and department chair and then forwarded to the dean of The Graduate School for approval.

 Requests for leaves of absence may be granted for up to one year for circumstances related to:

 - a serious health condition of the student or family member,

 - parental leave to care for a newborn or newly adopted child,

 - a call to serve in military service, or